 Brent Eaton was born and raised in Pocatello, Idaho and graduated in 1975 from Idaho State University.
 He is married to Patti Eaton and has three grown children and seven wonderful grandchildren.
 Brent is a retired Major, MSC, ANC, United States Army Reserves.
-He currently is a pilot and a CFRN (Certified Registered Flight Nurse) Brent previously worked at Saint Alphonsus Regional Medical Center in the Emergency Department, the ICU and Air Ambulance.
-Brent also worked for Ada County Paramedics as an RN/Paramedic.
-Brent volunteered his time as a Command Pilot for Angel Flight West.
+He currently is a pilot and a CFRN (Certified Registered Flight Nurse).
+Brent previously worked at Saint Alphonsus Regional Medical Center in the Emergency Department, the ICU and Air Ambulance.
+Brent also worked for Ada County Paramedics as an RN/Paramedic and has volunteered his time as a Command Pilot for Angel Flight West.
 As an angel Fight Pilot, my wife Patti and I flew several children to Camp Magical Moments in Driggs, ID.
 Brent is currently a board member on the Institutional Review Board (IRB) at St. Alphonsus RMC and also on the ISU Deans Advisory Council on Healthcare Education.
 In his down time, Brent and his wife Patti enjoy biking, skiing and backcountry flying.
 Brent also enjoys going on solo rides on his Harley Davidson Softail around Boise.

 Doug Fowler – Member

-Doug Fowler is the Founder, President and CEO of LeNir ltd., a company founded in 1982, specializing in real estate development, project management, owner representation, and real estate consulting.
-For over 30 years, LeNir has worked on a number of projects including land development, mid-rise office buildings, 12-story condominiums and retail development.
-With an extensive background in developing new business partnerships, negotiating contracts and managing business relationships.
+Doug Fowler is the Founder, President and CEO of LeNir, Ltd., a company founded in 1982, specializing in real estate development, project management, owner representation, and real estate consulting.
+For over 30 years, LeNir has worked on a number of projects including land development, mid-rise office buildings, 12-story condominiums and retail development, with an extensive background in developing new business partnerships, negotiating contracts and managing business relationships.
 LeNir is currently managing the build-out process and development at Harris Ranch in East Boise.

-Dr. David McClusky III
+Dr. David McClusky III – Member

-Dr. David McClusky III was born and raised in Idaho, and moved to the Wood River Valley in 2013.
+Dr. David McClusky, III was born and raised in Idaho, and moved to the Wood River Valley in 2013.
 His father founded Camp Rainbow Gold and he has been involved with camp activities since its inception.
 Dr. McClusky now works as a general surgeon at St. Luke’s Wood River.
 He attended college at Whitman College in Walla Walla, and medical school at Northwestern in Chicago.
 His residency training in general surgery was at Emory University in Atlanta, and he completed a fellowship in minimally invasive surgery at the Mayo Clinic Florida.
 He serves as the Medical Director of Quality and Safety at St. Luke’s Wood River, and is also a member of the Idaho Board of Medicine.

 He lives in Hailey with his wife Lorena and his step-son Tyler.
-They enjoy Nordic skiing, Mountain Biking and relaxing at their family cabin north of Ketchum.
+They enjoy Nordic skiing, mountain biking and relaxing at their family cabin north of Ketchum.